RLProjectTeam/homework/README.md

 ### 游戏环境
 Light Key: there is a switch and a door in a wall of blocks.
 The agent should navigate to a goal which may be on the wrong side of a wall of blocks, in which the agent needs move to and toggle the switch to open the door before going to the goal.

+Light Key: In this game, there is a switch and a door in a wall of blocks.
+The agent should navigate to a goal which may be on the wrong side of a wall of blocks.
+If the goal is on the same side of the wall as the agent, it should go directly there; otherwise, it needs move to and toggle the switch to open the door before going to the goal.
+There are no special penalties in this game, and the game ends when the agent reaches the goal.
+This task combines if-then reasoning with environment manipulation.